xuserena12/sunny-side-diaries/README.md

 A digital journal that uses sentiment analysis to provide personalized insights into your emotions and experiences.
 Features some pretty cute and interactive egg characters!

-Built with React, Express, MongoDB, Flask, and OpenAI’s GPT-3.5

 ## Setup and Installation

 1. Clone this repository